sidhartha1922/Data-Engineering-Project/gitflow.md

 ## Key Principles
 - Always **branch from `main`**.
 This is our default branch.
-- Do **frequent commits and pushes** so your progress is tracked.
-Avoid large commits where possible.
+- **Avoid** large commits where possible and please include a summary if you need to do so.
 - **Sync your workspace branch with `main` frequently** to avoid any merge conflicts.
 - All merges into `main` must go through **Pull Requests** and get **reviewer approval**.